Magisk Module WebsiteTelegram

 Fastboot is also a command-line tool, but it has a different purpose – it is used to modify the Android file system from a computer when the device is in “fastboot mode.”
 This is required when you are flashing the device with a new system image or other low-level changes such as unlocked bootloaders.
 This procedure will be required to flash a custom ROM, kernel, or recovery.

 While ADB functions when the device is booted up, Fastboot comes into the picture when a device is in bootloader mode.
-Together, they offer a very robust toolkit for any Android enthusiast interested in rooting, flashing, or otherwise modifying their device.
+Android power users get a one-two punch with these tools, covering all the bases for rooting, flashing, and customizing their device to their heart’s content.

 Magisk is a rooting program which allows rooting your Android device without really putting your device into the system partition.
 This will allow you to pass Google’s SafetyNet tests without any problem.
 Magisk add-on modules take system modification one step further.